Trumins/2023_Spring_SAD/Assignment2/report.md

 ### 1.2 Progress and Current Status

-In the previous assignment, we divided the smart library system into 5 subsystems and gave their use case models and use case analysis in detail.
-In this assignment, we first give the architecture diagram of the whole system and the specific analysis of the architecture, and then design the components at each level based on this architecture.
-In this process, we also designed the class and interaction diagrams for each subsystem and explained them all.
-During the analysis, we also found the poorly designed elements in the use case module of the previous assignment and made improvements.
+In the previous assignment, we divided the smart library system into 5 subsystems and presented their use case models and analyses in detail.
+In this assignment, we first provide the architecture diagram of the whole system and explain its components and rationale, and then design the components at each level based on this architecture.
+In this process, we also create the class and interaction diagrams for each subsystem and describe their functions and relationships.
+During the analysis, we also identify and improve the poorly designed elements in the use case models of the previous assignment.
 Currently, we have completed the architectural analysis of the whole system and the class and interaction analysis of each subsystem.

 ## 2. Architectural Analysis